paulabergman/intro-to-biostats-r/chapter1.md

 *** =hint
 Checking the dimensions of the dataset is a good way to find out how many observations are there.
 Remember to connect variables to the dataset with a '$' sign.
+Remember also the table() and summary()- functions!

 *** =pre_exercise_code
 ```{r}